 Q. What are the requirements for getting into law school?

 A. The formal requirements are simple.
-Generally speaking, you must have an undergraduate degree by the time you begin law school, take the Law School Admission Test (LSAT), and submit a formal application by the admissions deadline, which varies from school to school.
-Most schools require letters of recommendation.
+Generally speaking, you must have an undergraduate degree by the time you begin law school; take the Law School Admission Test (LSAT); have a completed file with the (LSDAS) Credential Assembly Service; and submit an application by the admissions deadline, which varies from school to school.
+Many schools also require letters of recommendation and a personal essay.

 Q. What are the best and worst law schools?